 School Hours: Mon-Thu: 7:40am - 2:45pm, Fri: - 12 pm

 How it all began

 Morogoro International School is one of the oldest genuine international schools in Tanzania having opened its doors to its campus within the grounds of Sokoine University in 1976.
 It moved to its present site on the edge of the town of Morogoro on the Dodoma road in 1992.
 Initially a primary school serving a predominately expatriate clientele, the International School of Morogoro as it was formally known, expanded into secondary school education in 2005 with its first cohort of IGCSE exam students sitting in 2010.
-In August 27th, 2015 it began offering A levels for the first time and we now have over 20 students in our 6th Form.
+In August 27th, 2015 we began offering A levels for the first time and we now have over 20 students in our 6th Form.